 The Irish Literary Society was established in London in 1892.
 Among its founders were WB Yeats, Douglas Hyde.
 TW Rolleston, Francis Fahy and other leaders of the Irish Literary Revival.
 The object of the Society was to promote the appreciation of Irish literature and culture and to provide a forum for intellectual and social activities in connection with these interest.
 The Irish Literary Society Library was built from the end of the 19th century and through the beginning of the 20th century.

 At the same time Noel O'Connell's family donated his library to UCC Library, the Executive Committee of the Irish Literary Society of which Noel was President, also decided to donate its library to the University.

-30 December 2020- 31 January 2021: As per Irish Government direction from midnight 30 December 2020 all counties are placed on Level 5 under the Plan for Living with COVID-19.
+30 December 2020 - present: As per Irish Government direction from midnight 30 December 2020 all counties are placed on Level 5 under the Plan for Living with COVID-19.
 The advice is: Stay at home with certain exceptions.
-Please note this time frame may be extended.

 Previous appointment services in Special Collections and Archives are unavailable during Level 5.

 If you have any queries relating to our collections please email email@example.com.
 This email address is monitored regularly.